truera/trulens/docs/trulens_eval/evaluation/running_feedback_functions/existing_data.md

-    template="information about the template I used in my app", debug="all of these fields are completely optional" ) from trulens.core import Select from trulens.tru_virtual import VirtualApp
+    template="information about the template I used in my app", debug="all of these fields are completely optional" ) from trulens.core import Select, VirtualApp

 virtual_app = VirtualApp(virtual_app) # can start with the prior dictionary
 virtual_app[Select.RecordCalls.llm.maxtokens] = 1024